 From Wikipedia: “Many scholars have analyzed dramatic structure, beginning with Aristotle in his Poetics (c.
 335 BC).
 In his Poetics the Greek philosopher Aristotle put forth the idea that a whole is what has a beginning, a middle and an end.”
 And in Greek and Shakespearean terms that would also include five acts (of a play) which are “exposition, rising action, climax, falling action, and resolution.”
 Let’s dig in a little deeper.

 This is where the story begins.
 It is your narrative hook, the tip of the iceberg, early hints at theme, character, setting—and if done right, the conflict.
 This is where your inciting incident happens, that moment in time where the story really begins, that tipping point beyond which things will never be the same.
 Whether your story is a straight line, a circle coming round, or some other structure, you have to start someplace.
-As mentioned in previous columns, starting in media res, Latin for “in the middle of things,” is a great way to grab your audience’s attention.
+As mentioned in previous columns, starting in medias res, Latin for “in the middle of things,” is a great way to grab your audience’s attention.
 You are setting the stage here, so paint a picture, give us the backdrop, and start the thread (or threads) that will run through your narrative.
 I can’t tell you how often I’ve stopped reading a story because the opening paragraph was random, boring, or confusing.